dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 ## Conclusion

+Read the table at the top of this article again with the whole architecture behind it, and it stops being a list of trivia.
+Ten and 11 made the basic pipe.
+13 let a partitioned hub receive from many workers.
+14 and 16 kept a busy hub from stalling on one worker's big transaction.
+15 turned "every worker sees everything" into a per-worker filter, in one statement instead of a naming convention.
+16's `origin` option is the only reason two-way replication on a shared table does not loop forever.
+18 turned a silent conflict into a counter you can alert on.
+Each release took one more thing this architecture used to need application code, or Londiste, or a cron job, for, and folded it into a line of SQL.
+Postgres 19's contribution, still in beta as this publishes, is sequences that travel with the rest of the table — one more manual step this architecture no longer needs, if it survives to GA the way it is today.
+The direction has held for ten releases: the application architecture gets easier to build, not harder, and that trend is the actual news, more than any one release's feature list.

+Two tools promise to make it easier still, and it is worth being precise about what each one actually removes, which is why this article spent a section on each. pglogical answers a real gap, conflict *resolution*, that core still does not have, and it is not the walled-off tool I
+expected: RDS's own extension list carries `pglogical` on every current PostgreSQL version, and Cloud SQL and Azure Flexible Server list it too, so it costs an extra `CREATE EXTENSION`, not a different database.
+Citus is the other kind of tool: not on RDS, not on Cloud SQL as an extension you enable, and on Azure it is not an extension at all but its own product line, Cosmos DB for PostgreSQL, formerly Hyperscale (Citus).
+Choosing Citus is closer to choosing a database than choosing an extension, and that is a fair trade for what it buys, covered above — it is just a different kind of decision than reaching for pglogical.

 The deeper difference is what a "worker" is allowed to be.
 A Citus worker is a shard-storage node that the coordinator owns; the application is not meant to know it exists, and Citus is not designed for you to query it on